 Criteria and Responsibilities

-Criteria for Field Educators
+Criteria for Practicum Educators

 1. A Master's Degree in social work and NYS License (either LMSW or LCSW, as appropriate to the setting / level of intern's clinical responsibilities)